Civil Rights

 These questions reflect the most common decision points in high-stakes injury and civil-rights case review.

-Do civil rights cases require fast action?
+Do civil rights cases need early attorney review?

 Yes.
 Evidence retention windows can be short and statutory notice deadlines can control state-law claims.